Skip to main content

 Thesis Option

-A student with a B+ average for the first twelve credit hours of graduate work will be permitted to proceed with writing a master’s thesis.
+A student with a B+ average for one successful term will be permitted to proceed with writing a master’s thesis.
 In addition to a thesis advisor, the student must have two other faculty members serve on his/her thesis committee.
 Students considering writing a thesis are strongly encouraged to discuss possible topics with potential thesis advisors soon after entering the program.

 Apply